Labor Relations

 Maintaining Good Relationships With Labor Representatives

 Broadly speaking, it is in employers’ interests to maintain good relations with their employees’ chosen representatives.
 This could be a large labor organization or a union that the employees formed themselves.
-The nature of these relationships may depend on the laws in the employer’s state, particularly if it is a “right-to-work state” or a state that allows union security agreements.
+The exact nature of these relationships may depend on the laws in the employer’s state, particularly if it is a “right-to-work state” or a state that allows union security agreements.

 • Union Security Agreement: A CBA might include a clause stating that employment is the condition on joining or supporting the union.
 For example, it might state that new hires must either join the union within a specified time after they start work or pay a fee to the union.
 Federal law and court decisions have limited unions’ ability to enforce some types of union security agreements, and some states have outlawed them entirely.